imteekay/machine-learning-research/courses/language-modeling-from-scratch/README.md

 - `Benchmarking`: How long does it take? end-to-end execution time of a given operation. e.g. MLP call
   - Warmups: do warmups iterations to remove the time from the startup and other tasks in the background (e.g. compilation), and then run the trials
 - `Profiling`: Where time is being spent?

+### Writing Kernels

+- CUDA, C++ API for GPU
+  - Threads execute code: Grid -> Thread Block -> Thread (unit of operation)
+- Triton, Python, more accessible, handles block threads rather than threads (vectorized operations)
+- Pytorch compile: compile python code into GPU-ready code
+- Two parts code
+  - Kernel: Code sent and executed in the GPU
+  - Wrapper: orchestrate the launch of the kernel, lives in the CPU